LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

 .. class:: xml_DOMImplementation

-.. method:: createDocument(namespaceUri::string, rootNodeName::string)
+.. method:: xml_DOMImplementation->createDocument(namespaceUri::string, rootNodeName::string)
-.. method:: createDocument(namespaceUri::string, rootNodeName::string, dtd::xml_documentType)
+.. method:: xml_DOMImplementation->createDocument(namespaceUri::string, rootNodeName::string, dtd::xml_documentType)
-.. method:: parseDocument(text::bytes)
+.. method:: xml_DOMImplementation->parseDocument(text::bytes)
-.. method:: createDocumentType(qname::string, publicId::string, systemId::string)
+.. method:: xml_DOMImplementation->createDocumentType(qname::string, publicId::string, systemId::string)

 In contrast to the xml(…) method, when creating or parsing an XML document the xml_DOMImplementation returns the document node.
 This will be an object of type